 This course introduces students to the poetry and prose of the Victorian period, surveying texts published between 1831 and 1901.
 It examines the development of Victorian literature in relation to its intellectual, cultural and societal contexts: the development of theories of evolution, the rapid urbanisation and continuing industrialisation of England and the growth of the British Empire.
-The course commences with an historical survey of key Victorian thinkers, and then examines a range of Victorian fiction and poetry.
+The course commences with a historical survey of key Victorian thinkers, and then examines a range of Victorian fiction and poetry.

-On successful completion of this course students will be able to:
+On successful completion of the course students will be able to:

-1) Recognise distinct themes and formal attributes of Victorian literature;
+1. Recognise distinct themes and formal attributes of Victorian literature;

-2) Demonstrate skills in interpretation and analysis of Victorian literature at intermediate undergraduate level;
+2. Demonstrate skills in interpretation and analysis of Victorian literature at intermediate undergraduate level;

-3) Demonstrate the ability to communicate at intermediate undergraduate level;
+3. Demonstrate the ability to communicate at intermediate undergraduate level;

-4) Demonstrate skills in information literacy and use of technology to perform research;
+4. Demonstrate skills in information literacy and use of technology to perform research;

-5) Write analytic essays at intermediate undergraduate level.
+5. Write analytic essays at intermediate undergraduate level.